Rail Traffic Flow Analysis to Reduce Congestion

-The simulation tool was developed using SIMUL8 Simulation software and models the existing LA Basin rail system with a network of track segments and yard definitions.
-This rail network manages the flow of inbound and outbound trains using priority rules and meet/pass logic to regulate traffic on single-track segments.
+The simulation tool was developed using SIMUL8 Simulation software and modelled the existing LA Basin rail system with a network of track segments and yard definitions.
+This rail network managed the flow of inbound and outbound trains using priority rules and meet/pass logic to regulate traffic on single-track segments.
 The model logic includes rules governing traffic flow such as train meet/pass rules taking into account immediate and approaching train priorities, siding locations and track segment conditions.

-Inputs into the simulation include:
+Inputs into the simulation included:

 - Inbound train volumes by type, time of day, and day of the week;